Soviet–Afghan War: Soviet invasion and palace coup

 On 27 December 1979, 700 Soviet troops dressed in Afghan uniforms, including KGB and GRU special forces officers from the Alpha Group and Zenith Group, occupied major governmental, military and media buildings in Kabul, including their primary target, the Tajbeg Palace.
 The operation began at 19:00, when the KGB-led Soviet Zenith Group destroyed Kabul's communications hub, paralyzing Afghan military command.
 At 19:15, Operation Storm-333, the assault on Tajbeg Palace began; as planned, General Secretary Hafizullah Amin was assassinated.
 Simultaneously, other key buildings were occupied (e.g., the Ministry of Interior Affairs at 19:15).
 The operation was fully complete by the morning of 28 December 1979.

 The Soviet military command at Termez, Uzbek SSR, announced on Radio Kabul that Afghanistan had been "liberated" from Amin's rule.
 According to the Soviet Politburo, they were complying with the 1978 Treaty of Friendship, Cooperation and Good Neighborliness, and Amin had been "executed by a tribunal for his crimes" by the Afghan Revolutionary Central Committee.
-That committee then installed former Deputy Prime Minister Babrak Karmal as head of government, who had been demoted to the relatively insignificant post of ambassador to Czechoslovakia following the Khalq takeover and announced that it had requested Soviet military assistance.
+That committee then installed former Deputy Prime Minister Babrak Karmal as head of government.